Zorkeeen/Dopamine-public-docs/PRIVACY_POLICY.md

 %APPDATA%\Dopamine\dopamine.db

 No cloud storage, remote transmission, or third-party access occurs.

 NATIVE HOST COMMUNICATION

-The extension sends the collected URL/time event data to the locally installed Dopamine Native Host.
+The extension sends the collected URL/time metadata to the locally installed Dopamine Native Host.
 The native host writes this information directly into the local database.
 The extension does not communicate with any remote endpoints.